 The current annual assessment of water resources in the SMVMA, conducted per provisions in the Stipulation, includes ground and surface water conditions, Twitchell Reservoir operations, and an accounting of water used in the SMVMA, specifically water requirements, supplies, and disposition.
-With the current period of declining groundwater levels, the existing ground and surface water quality degradation, and projected reductions in water supply, it is recommended that expanded assessment of water resources be conducted.
-An accounting needs to be made of water resources in the Santa Maria Groundwater Basin, such as by water budget analysis of the components of inflow, outflow, and the associated change in storage in the basin.
-Further, more detailed characterization should be completed of groundwater quality conditions in the SMVMA, particularly utilizing the existing water quality datasets in the CCRWQCB GeoTracker system, as well as those developed under the Irrigated Lands Program.
+With lowered groundwater levels of the recent extended dry period, the existing ground and surface water quality degradation, and projected reductions in water supply, it is recommended that expanded assessment of water resources be conducted.
+An accounting needs to be made of water resources in the Santa Maria Groundwater Basin, such as by water budget analysis of the components of basin safe yield.
+Further, continuing expanded characterization should be completed of groundwater quality conditions in the SMVMA, particularly utilizing the dataset being developed under the Irrigated Lands Regulatory Program.
 Such expanded assessment would facilitate a better understanding of the basin and management area water resources and their optimal management.